mieky/righteous-js/README.md

 There's some very smart people who have done a great job coming up with mostly sane defaults.
 About some specific issues I beg to differ, though, so it makes sense to only fix enough bits to have my eyes stop bleeding.

-What does code that passes these rules look like?
+Code that passes these rules looks something like that of [jestas](https://github.com/mieky/jestas).

 ## Installation